 - (i) In accordance with the relevant regulations in the PRC, Yuchai and its subsidiaries are required to provide certain statutory reserves which are designated for specific purposes based on the net income reported in the PRC GAAP financial statements.
-The reserves are not distributable in the form of cash dividends (see Note 30). - (ii) In accordance with the relevant regulations in the PRC, a 10% appropriation to the statutory general reserve based on the net income reported in the PRC financial statements is required until the balance reaches 50% of the authorized share capital of Yuchai and its subsidiaries.
+The reserves are not distributable in the form of cash dividends (see Note 29). - (ii) In accordance with the relevant regulations in the PRC, a 10% appropriation to the statutory general reserve based on the net income reported in the PRC financial statements is required until the balance reaches 50% of the authorized share capital of Yuchai and its subsidiaries.
 Statutory general reserve can be used to make good previous years' losses, if any, and may be converted into share capital by the issue of new shares to stockholders in proportion to their existing shareholdings, or by increasing the par value of the shares currently held by them, provided that the reserve balance after such issue is not less than 25% of the authorized share capital. - (iii) Yuchai and its subsidiaries shall determine to transfer 5% to 10% of its net income reported in the PRC financial statements to the statutory public welfare fund.
 There is no limit on the amount that may be allocated to this fund.
 This fund can only be utilized on capital expenditure for the collective welfare of Yuchai and its subsidiaries' employees, such as the construction of dormitories, canteen and other welfare facilities, and cannot be utilized to pay staff welfare expenses.
 The transfer to this fund must be made before the distribution of a dividend to stockholders.
-Since January 1, 2006, in accordance with the amended Company's policy, the contribution to the fund ceased.
+Since January 1, 2006, in accordance with the amended Company's policy, the contribution to the fund ceased. - (iv) In 2008, an amount of Rmb 15,041 was transferred back to the Statutory Public Welfare Fund as the payable was no longer required (see Note 19).

-23 Commitments
+22 Commitments

-At December 31, 2007, the Group had the following commitments:
+At December 31, 2008, the Group had the following commitments:

-Decem ber 31,
+Decemb er 31,

-2007 2007
+2008 2008

 Rmb US\$

-112,880 16,516

 Authorized and contracted for:

-Improvement to existing production facilities
+Improvement to existing production facilities 1,524,526 223,070